 Over the decade of its existence, TI has also placed a strong emphasis on philanthropy and has donated more than $1 million to local charities and causes.
 In early 2017 the philanthropy was formalized as IMPACT1 (Improvements Made by People ACTing as 1), which is a pledge to provide 1% in goodwill services, 1% of employee time, and 1% of company profit to the community.

 From the beginning, Byrd and Burt have had an unwavering commitment to TI remaining a family business, in the true sense of the term.

 “We’ve been offered to be bought out many times,” says Byrd, “but we’ve always said no because we want to carry on the legacy of the family.
 All four of our kids have stepped up to the plate and learned the industry.
 That’s very important to us.”

-Equally important is the outstanding team the owners have orchestrated to help realize their vision for the future.
+Equally important is the outstanding team the owners have orchestrated, in the past 10-years, to help realize their vision for the future.
 “The leadership that Keith and Travis have hired over the last ten years have helped this company to grow into what it is, and we, the next generation, are learning a lot from them,” says Kirsten Burt, Audit Operations Manager.